Optimization of agricultural anaerobic co-digestion with diverse feedstocks

 Anaerobic digestion (AD) allows farmers to generate renewable natural gas (methane) from manure, earn carbon credits by reducing greenhouse gas emissions, and sustainably treat manure and other organic waste to reduce their environmental impact.
 Agricultural anaerobic digesters can increase production of renewable natural gas and profit by co-digesting agro-industrial feedstocks in addition to manure; however, the selection process for the type and amount of each feedstock is challenging.
 Previous researchers have shown that biomethane potential (BMP) tests on these feedstocks can predict methane production in full-scale digesters, but many anaerobic digestion operators do not have the knowledge or resources make this evaluation.
 In addition, BMP testing can be time-consuming and expensive, particularly if a third-party must be involved.
 There is a critical knowledge gap among digester operators in evaluating potential co-feedstocks and among scientists in performing this evaluation rapidly and efficiently.
 Our solution is to both increase AD operator knowledge of co-digestion and develop techniques to predict feedstock performance in full-scale farm AD.

 The primary goal of this project is to increase adoption of anaerobic co-digestion in the North Central Region through 1) reducing risk of entry for farmers through by predicting co-digestion performance of feedstocks commonly available for agricultural digesters and 2) training farmers about co-digestion.
 Partnering with local farming company Bio Town Ag in Indiana and other farmers, I will work with faculty experts at Purdue University to study eight feedstocks used used in agricultural digesters.
-In addition, I will develop a predictive model to inform AD operators as they transition to or expand the co-digestion on their own farms.
-From this research, I will publish two academic journal articles and an extension article, as well as use the results for my dissertation and present at an academic conference.
+From this research, I will publish two academic journal articles, as well as use the results for my dissertation and present at an academic conference.
 A workshop training will be held on-site at Bio Town Ag for farmers interested in adopting or optimizing their use of co-digestion.
-In addition, we will conduct a workshop at the Waste to Worth Conference, reaching additional farmers and extension specialists.
-We will also participate in a national co-digestion webinar hosted by EPA’s AgSTAR program.
-The extension article, workshops, and webinar will spread awareness of the benefits of co-digestion for agricultural digesters, enabling farmers to both increase profitability and improve environmental stewardship through increased generation of renewable energy, reduced farm carbon footprint, and improved air quality.
+Two webinars will be held prior to this event to give additional information on this and related topics.
+In addition, we will present our findings at the Waste to Worth Conference, reaching additional farmers and extension specialists.
+The workshop, presentation, and webinars will spread awareness of the benefits of co-digestion for agricultural digesters, enabling farmers to both increase profitability and improve environmental stewardship through increased generation of renewable energy, reduced farm carbon footprint, and improved air quality.

 Learning Outcomes: